Clinton Land Trust

 Plastic waste makes up 80% of all marine pollution and takes between 500-1000 years to degrade.
 The first step is to reduce our use and dependency on plastic whenever possible.
 Town beach and waterway cleanups are organized by Save the Sound who have coordinated the Ocean Conservancy International Coastal Cleanup in CT for over 20 years.
 The Ocean Conservancy compiles data collected from volunteers to help find solutions to the worldwide problem of litter pollution, poisoning oceans throughout the world.

-The above photographs are from our Beach Cleanup 2024.
+The photographs below are from our Beach Cleanup, 2024.

 Location: Henry Carter Hull Library, Clinton, CT